TitusQuinctiusFlamininus/Code-Automation-Examples/Selenium-Java-Example/README.md

 The aim is to run some UI automation against this project: https://owasp.org/www-project-juice-shop/

+The OWASP web application is in a docker image.

 #### Author:    Ngumbah Michael Nyika
 #### Language:  Java